 All WAVs offer accommodation for a minimum of three passengers, including the wheelchair user.
 This is usually set up at a 2+1+1 layout.
 Bigger MPVs can accommodate up to five passengers.
 Again, the Mercedes-Benz Viano is a good example.

-The best WAVs offer some form of automated access system.
+The best WAVs offer some form of the automated access system.
 For example, a WAV might have an automated tailgate and ramp.
-These systems are push-button, offering convenience for every day journeys.
-Manual systems are also available with lightweight ramps, however depending on your circumstances these might not be suitable.
+These systems are push-button, offering convenience for everyday journeys.
+Manual systems are also available with lightweight ramps, however, depending on your circumstances, these might not be suitable.

 So, is a WAV right for me?

 If you are a wheelchair user or you care for somebody who is, a WAV will make transport much easier.
 Regular MPVs and van-based people-carriers cannot accommodate wheelchairs, making transport difficult.
 WAVs are also suitable for mobility scooters, so if you operate one of these, a WAV will help you get around more.

 Choosing the right WAV - Our top tips

 Always set yourself a healthy budget.
 You should budget circa £15,000 for a WAV with an automated ramp and tailgate.
 Also bear in mind that you pay extra for luxury.
 Fiat WAVs are less money than Mercedes-Benz WAVs, for instance.
 We do offer assistance if you need help financing your Wheelchair Accessible Vehicle.

 Try and get as spacious a WAV as you can.
 This will give you room to grow with the vehicle and adapt to any future needs.
 For instance, the wheelchair user might require a bulkier electric wheelchair in the future.
 Will the mid-size WAV you are interested in accommodating this?
 Take measurements if you are unsure.